Inclusive Pedagogy

 Visit a Class

 Faculty members in their first, second, or third year at Rhodes are encouraged to observe a class taught by one of the College’s most outstanding teachers.
 Each year, the College bestows the Clarence Day Award for Outstanding Teaching upon a member of the faculty.
 All of the College’s Day Award winners welcome you to drop in to observe one of their classes.
-For a schedule of classes taught by Day Award winners during the current semester, contact Gordon Bigelow.
+For a schedule of classes taught by Day Award winners during the current semester, contact Vanessa Rogers.